email alerts

 Introduction

-Benefitting from the encouragement and mentoring of experts in many fields, we (mostly the volunteers) have carried out a wide variety of informal and formal experiments.
+With the encouragement and mentoring of experts in many fields, we (mostly the volunteers) have carried out a wide variety of informal and formal experiments.
 This area gained sufficient savanna quality to be dedicated as an Illinois Nature Preserve in 2021.

 An area of good or high quality.
 A few of its species: